naughtyamerica/bg-secure/README.md

 Create secure urls for Bit Gravity by passing the url, your Bit Gravity shared secret key, and an optional options hash.

+    BgSecure.url_for(url, secret, options = {})

+* url - Either a full url (http://example.com/path/file.ext) or a path (/path/file.ext) to the secure asset.
+The response will be returned the same as it was sent (with or without the host).
+A document relative path will cause an ArgumentError.
+* secret - Your shared secret key from BitGravity.
+* options - An optional hash of options (explained below).

 Valid options:

 * :expires - An object responding to :to_time, or and integer for seconds since UTC Epoch.
 If this option is not passed, evaluates to false, or if 0 is passed, the url will not expire.